reset-ufc/risk_guard/README.md

 - **Experience Level:** Participants were grouped as *Less-experienced* or *More-experienced* based on self-reported familiarity with security concepts.
 - **Academic Performance (IRA):** Participants were classified as *High IRA* or *Low IRA* according to institutional academic performance indices.

-Interaction effects were tested for **Group × Experience** and **Group × IRA** to examine whether the learning gains were moderated by experience or academic background.
-Statistical significance was verified using Shapiro-Wilk normality tests, followed by parametric or non-parametric tests (t-tests or Mann–Whitney U), with effect sizes reported via Cohen’s *d* or rank-biserial correlation.
+We further examined whether learning gains differed by **experience level** (Less- vs. More-experienced), by **academic performance** (Low vs. High IRA), and by a combined **experience × performance profile** (compared with the Kruskal–Wallis test).
+Normality was checked with the Shapiro–Wilk test; independent-group comparisons used **Welch’s** *t*-test, paired comparisons used the paired *t*-test / Wilcoxon signed-rank test, and the Mann–Whitney U test was used as the non-parametric alternative.
+Effect sizes are reported via Cohen’s *d* or rank-biserial correlation.

 ### **RQ2 — Does the use of RiskGuard influence students’ motivation compared to traditional instruction?**